Is it to soon to think about Halloween?

 Listen to Ghost Stories around a Backyard Campfire

 Fire up that fire pit (we found 10 under $100 on Amazon)!
 On Halloween night gather around the campfire for s’mores and spooky stories.
 Over the summertime, Saturday campfires became a new family tradition.
-To make it even more special I bought Rainbow Flame Crystals on Amazon (affiliate link) so that our Saturday campfires would become colorful campfires.
+To make this Halloween activity even more special I bought Rainbow Flame Crystals on Amazon (affiliate link) so that our Saturday campfires would become colorful campfires.

 Finding spooky stories doesn’t have to be hard.
 Either use your imagination or put your smart technology to work.
 There are so many playlists of spooky campfire stories available on Spotify, YouTube, and Podcast streaming apps.
 There are a few iPhone and Android apps that have spooky ghost stories too.